Keeping Track of Your Homeschool

 Submit

 There's a lot to keep track of as a homeschool parent!
 Your state, district, or umbrella school may require documentation.
-But even if it doesn't, you have your own day-to-day record keeping that lets you know what to do next and helps you keep tabs on your own progress.
-When you multiply that record keeping for each child you are teaching, keeping track of your homeschool can be a chore!
+Even if it doesn't, you have your own day-to-day record keeping.
+You need to know what to do next and keep tabs on your own progress.
+When you multiply that record keeping for each child, keeping track of your homeschool can be a chore!
+Fortunately, when you homeschool with Sonlight, keeping track of your homeschool is easier thanks to the handy Instructor's Guide (IG).
+The IG lays everything out for you!

 Keeping Track of Pages for the Day